wigig-tools/qd-interpreter/README.md

 # SLS Visualization

 There are two ways to visualize the SLS BT:
-* Using the Oracle mode
+* **Oracle mode**: the SLS BT results are computed by the NIST Q-D Interpreter.
-* Using ns-3 results
+* **ns-3 results**: the SLS BT are imported from system-level simulations performed using ns-3.

 In order to enable the SLS visualization, the option `--sls` must be used.
 To demonstrate SLS BT visualization, we are going to use the `LRoom` scenario.
 This scenario is made of 200 traces and is delivered already preconfigured (3D environment faces to display, MPCs size, nodes size, etc.).
 The scenario is made of one static AP and one STA that is moving first along the x-axis (first 56 traces) and then to the y-axis.

 ## SLS Visualization with the Oracle mode

 The oracle mode allows to visualize SLS results without running the scenario in ns-3.
-The Q-D propagation model developped in ns-3 has been reimplemented in Python to obtain the results.
+The Q-D propagation model developped in ns-3 has been reimplemented in Python to obtain the SLS BT results.

 To visualize SLS Oracle results, two modes are available:
 * **online**: The SLS results are computed while visualizing.
 This method allows to load the scenario faster but is slower to display the SLS results.
-* **preprocessed**: The entire SLS results between every pair of nodes are computed the first time that the scenario is launched, and saved for next time the scenario will be visualized.
-This method is slower to launch the first time, but faster to display the SLS results when visualizing the scenario, and faster to load the next time the scenario is loaded.
+* **preprocessed**: The entire SLS results between every pair of nodes are computed the first time that the scenario is launched, and saved for the next time the scenario will be visualized.
+This method is slower to launch the first time, but faster to display the SLS results when visualizing the scenario, and faster to load the next time the scenario is launched.

 It is worth mentionning that the configuration of this mode requires to add the option `dataMode`.
 By default, the `dataMode` is set to `none` and the oracle SLS results are not available.